the-shop/node-api-sample/README.md

 Documentation is generated from inline [Swagger](https://swagger.io/) annotations.

-Documentation is available at: [http://localhost:3030/api-docs/](http://localhost:3030/api-docs/)
+Documentation is available at: [http://localhost:3030/api-docs/](http://localhost:3030/api-docs/) when API is started.

 ## Repository setup